Supermagnum/gr-sleipnir/README.md

 ## Why Opus Over Codec2?

-Codec2 is a low-bitrate speech codec designed in the early 2000s, optimized for very low bandwidth (typically 1200-3200 bps).
+Codec2 is a low-bitrate speech codec released in 2010, optimized for very low bandwidth (typically 1200-3200 bps).
 While effective for its era, codec2 has limitations:

 - **Limited Audio Quality**: Designed for intelligibility over quality, resulting in robotic-sounding audio
 - **Aging Technology**: Based on older speech coding techniques
 - **Fixed Bitrates**: Limited flexibility in bitrate selection
-- **Made for HF,not VHF bands**
+- **Made for HF, not VHF bands**

-Opus, developed in the 2010s, represents a significant advancement:
+Opus, standardized in 2012, represents a significant advancement:

 - **Superior Quality**: Modern hybrid codec combining CELP and MDCT techniques
 - **Adaptive Bitrate**: Supports bitrates from 6 kbps to 510 kbps with excellent quality at low rates